acmcsufoss/acm-server/docs/Nix Packaging.md

 # new enough.
 { buildGo119Module }:

-let src = (import <acm-aws/nix/sources.nix>).acmregister;
+let
+  sources = import <acm-aws/nix/sources.nix>;
+in

-in buildGo119Module {
+buildGo119Module {
-	# Define the name and version of the package.
   pname = "acmregister";
   version = "main";

-	# Inherit our src variable.
-	inherit src;
+  src = sources.acmregister;

-	# Use a fake vendorSha256 hash.
+  # Use an empty vendorHash hash.
 This forces Nix to fetch a new set of Go #
   # dependencies for our package.
 The hash can later be updated by running
   # ./scripts/pkg update <name>.
-	vendorSha256 = "0000000000000000000000000000000000000000000000000000000000000000";
+  vendorHash = "";

   # This is optional, but we can specify what Go package to build within the
   # module to avoid having to build all packages.
 This is useful if the module
   # contains multiple unnecessary package mains.
   # subPackages = [ "." ];
 }
 ```